offline-ai/ppe/README.md

 * Event-driven architecture: By providing functions such as `$on`, `$once`, `$emit` and `$off`, the system supports an event-based programming model, allowing developers to flexibly intervene and extend the behavior of the model in response to different life cycle stages or specific conditions.
 * Flexibility and scalability: Users can not only register named functions as callbacks, but also use anonymous functions or expressions, providing a variety of programming interfaces to adapt to different usage scenarios and complexity requirements.
 This enhances the flexibility and scalability of the script.
-* Detailed event type design: From `beforeCall`, `afterCall` to `llm`, `llm-stream` and other events for large model interactions, the system covers all aspects from function calls, result processing to model interactions, fully reflecting the in-depth understanding and support of common requirements in large model applications.
+* Detailed event type design: From `beforeCall`, `afterCall` to `llm`, `llmStream` and other events for large model interactions, the system covers all aspects from function calls, result processing to model interactions, fully reflecting the in-depth understanding and support of common requirements in large model applications.
-* Integration and interaction optimization: Through the `get-response` event, the system can intelligently manage large model calls, support customizing the way to obtain model responses through event mechanisms, and provide disable options to adapt to different strategies.
+* Integration and interaction optimization: Through the `llmRequest` event, the system can intelligently manage large model calls, support customizing the way to obtain model responses through event mechanisms, and provide disable options to adapt to different strategies.
 In addition, the loading and saving of chat records are also open through events, which is convenient for integration into external systems or data management.
 * Clear API design: The sample document shows clear API usage methods and parameter descriptions, which is convenient for developers to quickly get started and apply in depth, reflecting good design philosophy and user experience considerations.

 `$on` function supports event monitoring, `$once` function supports event monitoring once, `$emit` function supports triggering events